UK luxury brand Burberry returns to sales growth in October

-LONDON, Nov 12 (Reuters) - British luxury brand Burberry said its sales returned to growth in October showing it was recovering from the impact of COVID-19, an improvement from the 6% drop in comparable store sales in the three months to the end of September.
+LONDON (Reuters) - British luxury brand Burberry BRBY.L said its sales returned to growth in October showing it was recovering from the impact of COVID-19, an improvement from the 6% drop in comparable store sales in the three months to the end of September.

 The company on Thursday reported revenue of 878 million pounds ($1.16 billion) for the six months to Sept.
 26, down 31% on a year earlier but better than analysts had predicted, while adjusted operating profit fell 75% to 51 million pounds.